21 Things You're Doing That Put You at Risk for Cancer

-Recommendation: To put it plainly, putting foreign objects into your body—from silicone breast implants to metals to ceramics—can lead to increased risk of cancer, according to the International Agency for Research on Cancer.
+The Remedy Rx: To put it plainly, putting foreign objects into your body—from silicone breast implants to metals to ceramics—can lead to increased risk of cancer, according to the International Agency for Research on Cancer.
 If you're thinking about getting breast implants, talk to your doctor about what the safest ones might be for you.

 You Are Being Obese or Overweight

 Overweight or obese?
 According to the National Cancer Institute, having a higher body weight has been shown to increase your risk of more than a dozen types of cancer—including cancers of the colon, breast, thyroid, kidney, pancreas, and esophagus.
 While the exact reason is not yet known, obese people tend to have chronic low-level inflammation in their bodies, which over time may cause DNA damage that can lead to cancer.
 As well, overweight and obese people are more likely than their normal-weight counterparts to have other health conditions linked to chronic local inflammation, which are risk factors for certain cancers.